CalcBase – Business Calculators

 What is the difference between percentage and percentage points?

 A percentage is a proportion of a total.
 A percentage point is the arithmetic difference between two percentages.
-If a rate goes from 10% to 15%, it increased by 5 percentage points, but by 50% as a relative change.
+If a tax rate goes from 10% to 15%, it increased by 5 percentage points — but the relative change (percentage change) is 50%, because 5 is 50% of 10.
+In financial reporting, mixing up percentage change and percentage points is a common source of misleading statements.

 How do I calculate percentage increase or decrease?